backplane-cloud/backplane-www/docs/intro.md

 ### Solution

-Backplane simplifies the Cloud landscape by providing a single abstraction API for the purposes of environment provisioning and extraction of governance data, from cost, access and policies.
+- Backplane simplifies the Cloud landscape by providing a single abstraction API for the purposes of environment provisioning and extraction of governance data, from cost, access and policies.
 With a more generalised, abstracted form of the data, building IDPs and CMPs becomes a more trivial activity.

-So whether you're building a custom internal development platform or cloud management platform, or have a need to consume cloud governance data as a service, the Backplane API can help.
+- So whether you're building a custom internal development platform or cloud management platform, or have a need to consume cloud governance data as a service, the Backplane API can help.

+- The below diagram illustrates how Backplane sits in-between the Cloud Service Providers and the Developer planes, to provide a governance plane and single integration point.

 ![Backplane Diagram](backplane-intro.png)